-The long-term expected rate of return on pension plan investments was determined using a building- block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected long-term nominal rate of return is 7.61% for 2021.
-Best estimates of geometric real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2021, are summarized in the following table:
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 2.3% and an adjustment for the effect of rebalancing/diversification.
+The resulting expected long-term nominal rate of return is 8.34% for 2022.
+Best estimates of geometric real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2022, are summarized in the following table: